ma1co/Sony-PMCA-RE/README.md

 This mode does not require any special drivers, the operating system's mass storage USB driver is enough.

-A list of supported camera models can be found [here](https://github.com/ma1co/fwtool.py/blob/master/devices.yml). *gen4* models are not compatible, since their firmware is cryptographically signed.
+A list of supported camera models can be found [here](https://openmemories.readthedocs.io/devices.html).
+Devices based on the CXD90045 and CXD90057 architectures are not compatible, since their firmware is cryptographically signed.

 There are two ways to use this:
 * **pmca-gui**: In the *Tweaks* tab, click *Start tweaking (updater mode)*.
 You can then use the checkboxes to configure your camera's settings.